AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

 <ins>**Solution - 2**</ins> &nbsp;:
-> using <code>ModelViewSet</code> to simplify code and avoid manually writing separate views for detail and list endpoints.
+> using <code>ModelViewSet</code> to simplify code and avoid manually writing separate views for detail and list endpoints &nbsp;:
 > <br><br>
 >
 > > When you use a <code>ModelViewSet</code> with a <code>DefaultRouter</code>, Django REST Framework **automatically** wires up all the standard CRUD routes for you, including &nbsp;: <br>